marlonbarrios/subtle_vectors_of_otherness/README.md

 # Subtle Vectors of Otherness

-An interactive generative art installation that reveals how seemingly reasonable language creates division and exclusion through subtle mechanisms of othering.
+An interactive generative art installation that generates philosophical reasoning about microaggressions and subtle vectors of otherness, providing wisdom to recognize and address everyday discrimination.

 **🌐 [Experience the Live Installation](https://subtle-vectors-of-otherness.vercel.app/)**